MinMengbin/CANBUS_J1939_CANopen/README.md

 # How to use CANopen protocol
   Please go to folder of TEST (This file is used to test canopen protocols including NMT(Network ManageMent) protocol, Boot-up protocol, Heartbeat protocol, SDO(Service Data Object) protocol, PDO(Process Data Object) protocol.)

+# Generic CAN communication ros node
+  under the folder of can_aspa

+# CANopen communication based on canopen-node ros node
+  under the folder of CAN_ABBPLC_PCROS/can_aspa

 # Reference:

 CANopen knowledge: http://www.canopensolutions.com/index.html